qmk/qmk_firmware/docs/feature_caps_word.md

   (`BOTH_SHIFTS_TURNS_ON_CAPS_WORD`) to activate Caps Word by simultaneously pressing both shift keys.
 See below for other options.

-* This feature does not use the Caps Lock (`KC_CAPS`) keycode.
+* The implementation does not use the Caps Lock (`KC_CAPS`) keycode.
 Caps Word works even if you're remapping Caps Lock at the OS level to Ctrl or something else, as Emacs and Vim users often do.

 ## How do I enable Caps Word :id=how-do-i-enable-caps-word